ALBOS Price Reaches $0.0000 on Exchanges (ALB)

-ALBOS (CURRENCY:ALB) traded 73.8% lower against the dollar during the 1-day period ending at 13:00 PM E.T. on December 29th.
-One ALBOS token can currently be purchased for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges including CoinZest and Cashierest.
-ALBOS has a total market cap of $54,161.00 and $194.00 worth of ALBOS was traded on exchanges in the last day.
-Over the last seven days, ALBOS has traded down 62.7% against the dollar.
+ALBOS (CURRENCY:ALB) traded 0.2% higher against the US dollar during the 1 day period ending at 0:00 AM E.T. on January 2nd.
+ALBOS has a market capitalization of $36,347.00 and approximately $21.00 worth of ALBOS was traded on exchanges in the last day.
+Over the last seven days, ALBOS has traded down 18% against the US dollar.
+One ALBOS token can now be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges including Cashierest and CoinZest.

 - COZ (COZ) traded up 26.7% against the dollar and now trades at $0.22 or 0.00004541 BTC.